mustavikhan05/course-finder/tasks.md

 2. **Partial Schedules**: The system now generates partial schedules with as many courses as possible when complete schedules cannot be found.
 This provides useful information about which subset of courses can be taken together.

-3. **Diagnostic Tools**: Three new utility scripts have been added to help diagnose issues:
+3. **Diagnostic Tools**: Three utility scripts have been added and refined to help diagnose issues:
-   - `export_raw_data.py`: Exports raw course data to text files for reference
+   - `export_raw_data.py`: Exports target course data to text files for reference
    - `analyze_sections.py`: Provides detailed analysis of available sections after filtering
    - `check_lab_sections.py`: Specifically diagnoses issues with CSE332/CSE332L section pairing